MiaZmy1221/Forta-Data/README.md

 You need to have a rust-based archive node and set the local node path according to "LibSoFL".

 ## LibSoFL
-This used the library for rust-based node developed in the repo(https://github.com/Troublor/LibSOFL.git).
+This repo uses the library for rust-based node developed in the repo(https://github.com/Troublor/LibSOFL.git) and make some modifications such as developing a customized inspector.

 ## Scripts
 There is an example in the main.rs.